 Many things may affect the results of your surgery.
 This can be after surgery or in the future.
 You may need to have more surgeries to get the results you want.
 This can include tightening, moving, shifting, or removing things.
 The results from surgery are often not permanent.
 They are likely to change over time.
 In the future, you may want to make more changes to the appearance or function of your body for various reasons.
-These changes may come because of aging, sun exposure, weight loss or gain, pregnancy, and menopause.
 It could also include other factors not related to your surgery.